prashantpawar/sol-unit/README.md

 - The `.binary` and `.abi` files for the test contracts must be available in the working directory (it doesn't need the source files).

-- For coverage, the `.ast` file of the test contract, and `.abi` file of the "testee" must be in the working directory as well.
+- For coverage, the `.ast` file of the test contract, and `.abi` file of the `testee` must be in the working directory as well.

 The easiest way possible is to just compile everything with `--binary file --json-abi file --ast-json file`.
 That will give you all the needed files (and a number of non-needed ones as well).